Concord511/Challenge3/README.md

 # Password Generator

+## Purpose

 This program generates a password between 8 and 128 characters long.
-It prompts the user for input in the form of password criteria.
+It prompts the user for input in the form of selecting password criteria.

-### Password Criteria
+### Password Criteria Options:

 - Lower case letters
 - Upper case letters